a12910/space-map/docs/index.md

 ## Citation

-If you use SpaceMap in your research, please cite our paper:
+If you use Space-map in your research, please cite our paper:

 ```
 [Citation details]